 However, please understand that any insurance carriers involved in these claims will have a much shorter time frame.
 Most auto and truck insurance carriers have reporting deadlines of a day or two after a crash occurs.
 Failing to promptly report the accident to these insurance carriers could result in a claim delay or denial.

 Contact a Charleston, West Virginia Truck Accident Attorney

 If you or somebody you care about has been injured due to the careless or negligent actions of a truck driver or trucking company in Charleston, West Virginia, contact an attorney immediately.
 At Tiano O’Dell, PLLC, we are going to stand by your side throughout your entire case.
-Our West Virginia truck accident lawyers are not afraid to stand up to aggressive insurance carriers or trucking companies, and we will work diligently to secure full compensation for your losses.
+Our truck, car, and motorcycle accident lawyers in Charleston are not afraid to stand up to aggressive insurance carriers or trucking companies, and we will work diligently to secure full compensation for your losses.
 To schedule your free consultation, contact us online or call (304) 720-6700.